CharlesTack/AllCoopedUp/README.md

 ### Wireframes

-A full set of wireframes were created to display the design for each and every page in the site.
+A full set of wireframes were created in [Balsamiq](https://balsamiq.com/) to display the design for each and every page in the site.

 For example:
 ## index.html: